-Top level responses provided a balanced assessment of the link between an increase in price and an increase in total revenue.
+Top level responses provided a balanced assessment of the link between an increase in spending on healthcare and benefits to Indonesia.

 'Assess' questions require a balanced, two-sided argument, which is applied.

 There is no requirement for a judgement or a conclusion, but the argument(s) and counter argument(s) should be developed and thorough, as well as in context.